 - If you want to communicate with the more number of nodes with more speed, Ethernet is the best choice.
 You can read detail about ethernet here.

+Binary system based on the bit.
 Bit is either 0 or 1.

-1 Word= 2 bytes = 16 bits
+- 1 Word= 2 Bytes = 16 Bits

 This is all about topmost PLC communication protocols.
-And I also covered the basic fundamental parts of protocol like Baud rate (communication speed), network length and the number of nodes supported by each protocol.
+And I also covered the basic fundamental parts of protocol like Baud rate (communication speed), network length, and the number of nodes supported by each protocol.

-Myself Dipali Chaudhari.
-I am a master in Electrical Power System.
 Sharing my knowledge on this blog makes me happy.
-Apart from that, I love playing badminton.
-And sometimes I dwell on the Python programming.
+And sometimes I delve in Python programming.